tst2005/loveColor/readMe.md

 if you open up the löveColor.lua file, you will notice they are just tables, but think its good practice as well.

-when in lua/löve2d. use `require 'löveColor'`, with simpleColor.lua in the project file. example<br>
+when in lua/löve2d. use `require 'löveColor'`, with löveColor.lua in the project file. example<br>
 `love.graphics.setColor(white)`